 I’m also not a fan of how all the titles were capitalized.
 “Only bad Emperors keep bad Chancellors.”

-Suppose the bad Emperor only became bad because he lost his Sword to the bad Chancellor, who took it because his Teacher was secretly a Spy from another Nation?
+Suppose that the bad Emperor only became bad because he lost his Sword to the bad Chancellor, who took it because his Teacher was secretly a Spy from another Nation?
 The Emperor was a good Emperor before!

 When everything is capitalized, nothing is special.
 These are just little nits that would’ve gone a surprising distance to making the novel more accessible and digestible.